rriquelme/dynamic_string_website/README.md

 # Dynamic String Website
 This repository is the solution to the dynamic string html challenge requested.

-The solution can be found in [link](/docs/Solution.md) also available in PDF in the same folder
+The solution can be found in [link](/docs/Solution.md) also available in PDF in the same folder.

 ## Folder Structure
 - **terraform/**: all terraform files needed to implement the solution